With a home burglary occurring every 15 seconds in the U.S., it’s wise to be protected in case your residence falls victim to theft.

 - Don’t post the family name on the mailbox or on the house.

-- Don’t talk about vacation plans in public areas, such as the beauty shop, shopping mall or car rental office - or even on social media.
+- Don’t talk about vacation plans in public areas, such as the beauty shop, shopping mall, car rental office - or even on social media.

 - Secure a wireless network at home.
 Computer access could allow cyber criminals easy access to confidential personal information.

 - Before placing anything in the garbage, do the following:

 - Shred all papers.

 - Break down all boxes for high value equipment.
 Brand names on boxes alert thieves to items inside the house.